 When were the data collected?

-Information on how B-11 was used in Determinations can be found on the Determinations resource page of this training site.
+Information on how B-11 was used in Determinations can be found on the Determinations resource page of this technical assistance website.

 What is the target?

 - Special Education Public Reporting from MI School Data — For detailed information about B-11, click on the indicator name.